binkley/wrong-place-wrong-time/homebrewery-part-1.md

   multiple player choices and actions to consider.
 -->
 A
-### Thrilling and Dangerous Two-Player One-Shot Adventure for D&amp;D 5e In Three Acts Based on Based on Heroes of Nehwon Set in Waterdeep the _City of Splendor_
+### Thrilling and Dangerous Two-Player One-Shot Adventure for D&amp;D 5e In Three Acts Based on Heroes of Nehwon Set in Waterdeep the _City of Splendor_

 ## _Dramatis Personae_